Getting a new Agile team up and running, Part 1: The kick-off workshop

-This workshop is usually about 5 or 6 hours long, depending on team size.
+This workshop is usually about 5-6 hours long, depending on team size.

 What can help and has to be done?

-Running a forehand training like this is beneficial.
-Such training introduces the team to agile terms and frameworks and helps everyone to be on the same page.
+Running a training beforehand like this is beneficial.
+This kind of training introduces the team to agile terms and frameworks and helps everyone to be on the same page.

-Try to kick off the day with a short speech by someone who can talk about the reason why everyone is there.
+Try to kick off the day with a short speech by someone who can talk about why it’s so important for everyone to be there.

-Sometimes this is the Product Owner, sometimes it is someone senior in the company, actually it’s anyone who can provide a lot of context and reasoning behind why we’re building this product and why we need this team.
+Sometimes this is the Product Owner or someone senior in the company; it’s actually anyone who can provide adequate context and reasoning behind why the team is necessary for successfully building a product.